davidc6/exploring_rust/rust-notes/concurrency.md

 ## Shared mutable state

 When access is needed by many threads to a single (sharable) location.
 It should mutable an accessible by all threads.
+Below, we discuss critical section which is a segment of code that accesses a shared resource.
+This code must be executed only by one thread or process at a time.
+Implementing a critical section in a concurrent program, can prevent corruption, race conditions and deadlock.

 ### Mutex